ultrabug/py3status/py3status/modules/README.md

 ### <a name="scratchpad_async"></a>scratchpad_async

-Display the amount of windows and indicate urgency hints on scratchpad (async).
+Display number of windows and urgency hints asynchronously.

 Configuration parameters:
   - `always_show` always display the format *(default False)*